programwithmuhd/xeezacksgrills/README.md

 ![](public/images/screenshots/landing-page.png)

 A modern eatery ecommerce web application for Xeezacks Grill, developed using Laravel Inertia, Vue 3 Composition API, TailwindCSS, and integrated with the Paystack payment gateway.
-The application features a fully functional shopping cart, favorite menu management, user authentication, and order tracking.
+The application features a fully functional shopping cart, favorite menu management, user authentication, and administrative management.

 ### Table of Contents